Note

 2. Package your algorithm as a Reconstructor#

-The iterative algorithm we defined above can be packaged as a Reconstructor
+The iterative algorithm we defined above can be packaged as a Reconstructor.

-on different physics and datasets, and to use it in a more flexible way,
+This allows you to test it on different physics and datasets, and to use it in a more flexible way,

 including unfolding it and learning some of its parameters.